 3. Save on medications

 Ask your doctor if a generic exists for the drug he or she wants to prescribe.
 If so, don’t stop there.
-A couple of years ago, Consumer Reports found a 447 percent difference in the price when it surveyed stores for the cost of generic versions of five widely prescribed medications.
+A few years ago, Consumer Reports found a 447 percent difference in the price when it surveyed stores for the cost of generic versions of five widely prescribed medications.
 Costco was the cheapest, CR said.

 4. Compare prices of medical providers

-We’ve previously reported that hospital prices across the country vary wildly for the same procedure.
+Hospital prices across the country vary wildly for the same procedure.
 While cost shouldn’t be the sole basis for selecting a health care provider, it should be part of your process.

 5. Stay in your network